-Nissan former Chair Ghosn’s lawyers ask charges be dismissed
+Nissan ex-chairman Ghosn’s lawyers want charges dismissed

 Ghosn’s defense argues the promised compensation that allegedly wasn’t properly reported was never agreed upon.

-The defense also says the allegations about dubious currency swaps caused no financial loss to Nissan.
+The defense also says allegations about dubious currency swaps caused no financial loss to Nissan.

 The allegations about the dubious pay to Khaled Juffali Co., a Middle East business, are also groundless, according to the lawyers, as they say the payments were for legitimate services that benefited Nissan.